Listen As You Wish: Audio based Event Detection via Text-to-Audio Grounding in Smart Cities: Related Work

-The task of sound event detection (SED) aims to detect the on-set and off-set of sound events in the audio and also provide their event class from a pre-defined set, which has great potential for many applications \cite{radhakrishnan2005audio,stork2012audio,clavel2005events,imoto2013user}.
-The early neural network-based method directly detects the sound events via fully connected layers \cite{cakir2015polyphonic}.
-With the development of deep learning in computer vision, the convolutional neural network architecture is adopted to obtain the suitable temporal frequency representations of audio \cite{takahashi2016deep,piczak2015environmental,zhang2015robust,salamon2017deep,kong2019cross}.
-Due to the sequential nature of audio, recurrent neural networks are also used to learn the long-time feature representation of audio \cite{parascandolo2016recurrent}.
-By integrating both CNN and RNN layers, some methods proposed the convolutional recurrent neural networks (CRNNs), which have achieved the state-of-the-art performance in SED \cite{cakir2017convolutional,xu2017convolutional}.
+Audio understanding of IoT is an emerging research topic, where sound event detection (SED) in smart cities has great potential for many IoT applications \cite{imoto2013user,gerstoft2021audio}.
+The objective of this task is to identify the on-set and off-set of events in the audio, and also provide their event class from a pre-defined set.
+The early methods in this field directly detect the sound events via fully connected layers \cite{cakir2015polyphonic}.
+With the prevailing deep learning paradigm in the computer vision field, some researchers adopted the convolutional neural network architecture to obtain the suitable temporal frequency representations of audio \cite{zhang2015robust,salamon2017deep}.
+Due to the sequential nature of audio, recurrent neural networks are also employed to learn the long-term feature representation of audio \cite{parascandolo2016recurrent}.
+By integrating both CNN and RNN layers, some methods proposed the convolutional recurrent neural networks (CRNNs) for better SED performance \cite{xu2017convolutional}.
 Besides, due to the success of Transformer in many fields, Miyazaki et al. designed a Transformer-based network to encode the audio in a weakly supervised fashion \cite{miyazaki2020weakly}.
 More recently, some researchers introduced the task of estimating the direction-of-arrival (DOA) to SED \cite{nguyen2020sequence}, while others also proposed a new evaluation metric \cite{bilen2020framework}, both of which make this task more challenging.